linxiaolong/lua-kcp/README.md

-a lua binding for kcp
+lua binding for kcp, now temporary lack of documentation. what is kcp? please visit: https://github.com/skywind3000/kcp.